Tennessee 65, Kansas State 64

 Tennessee led 25-17 following an ugly first half in which the Volunteers shot 3-of-11 from 3-point range and 35.7 percent overall, led by Richardson’s eight points on 2-of-4 3-point shooting.
 Kansas State missed all seven of its 3-pointers in the first half and ended the session with nearly three times as many turnovers (13) as field goals (5-of-20).

 The Wildcats chipped away throughout the second half, but were never able to catch the Volunteers, who went on a 9-2 run after Kansas State got within 32-31 and later scored seven straight points after the Wildcats got within 50-45 with about 6 1/2 minutes to go.
-Thomas Gipson’s jumper drew the Wildcats within 57-47 with 2 1/2 minutes left before Thomas and Foster scored the final 17 points for the visitors, including Foster’s 3-pointer just before the final buzzer.
+Thomas’ 3-pointer drew the Wildcats within 57-47 with 2 1/2 minutes left before Thomas and Foster scored the final 17 points for the visitors, including Foster’s 3-pointer just before the final buzzer.

 GAME NOTEBOOK: Gipson scored six points and has been held to single digits in four of the last five games after averaging 17 points in his first three games. ...
 The Volunteers’ bench outscored the Wildcats’ reserves 26-8. ...
 Punter contributed seven points and four steals for Tennessee, which still has not scored 70 points in a game this season.